 The cabin is in the Rogers Pass area of Glacier National Park, between Revelstoke and Golden B.C.

 Price: $36/night/person CDN

 Ammenities: Propane heat, 4-burner propane stove, foamies, dishes, cutlery, out-houses

 Spending time at the Asulkan Cabin, you feel like you are at the centre of the backcountry skiing universe.
 There are few other huts, if any, that are accessible by foot/ski which offer a snow/big terrain combo of this calibre out the cabin’s front door.
 Hitting it on a good day, with good weather, the skiing experience is truly legendary.

 The slog in can be a little rough for the uninitiated or if there has been fresh snow (a mixed blessing).

 This is only our opinion.
 Do you disagree?
 Did we miss something?
 Are we totally out to lunch?
 Join the discussion in the forums here, and let us know what you think.
-People like/dislike gear for different reasons so chime in and we'll get a well-rounded evaluation.
+People like/dislike huts for different reasons so chime in and we'll get a well-rounded evaluation.
 Check back mid-season to see how our review stands up to our in-the-field testing.